Ridhwana/rails/guides/source/caching_with_rails.md

 <% end %>
 ```

-If any attribute of game is changed, the `updated_at` value will be set to the
-current time, thereby expiring the cache.
-However, because `updated_at`
-will not be changed for the product object, that cache will not be expired and
+If a `game` changes, its `updated_at` value changes too, which expires that
+fragment.
+But the `product` record's `updated_at` does not change automatically,
-your app will serve stale data.
-To fix this, we tie the models together with
+so the outer fragment can still serve stale data.
+To fix this, tie the models together with
 the `touch` method:

 ```ruby